brycewray/hugo-site/content/posts/2019/09/why-left-hugo-eleventy.md

 ## Eleventy's *advantages*

-Now that I've explained some of what I had to do to make Eleventy not miss Hugo too badly, let me finish telling you the other side: what I like *better* about Eleventy.
+Now that I've explained some of what I had to do in Eleventy so I wouldn't miss Hugo too badly, let me finish telling you the other side: what I like *better* about Eleventy.
 Some of this will be a little repetitive of what I said above, but I wanted it all in one place.

 ### It's reasonably easy to customize